juanr2001/SQL-Databases/README.md

 #####updating_changing_data
   Explained how to UPDATE data from your database.
 I used a simple databse, so you can undestand it easily.

+#####delete_data
+  Explained how to use DELETE statement doing a query and also using comparators when deleting multiple rows.
+Becareful using DELETE statement.
+Can be bad if you don't do it the write way.
+Always check twice.